 There is ample free parking in the basement of the museum building.

-Click here to see the Museum of Nature's Official Website.
+Click here to see the Museum's Official Website.